-They were built in 1877 a south-side developer named Daniel Crilly who is credited with developing much of Old Town.
-In 1885.
-Crilly purchased all of the property between Eugenie and St. Paul from Wells Street to North Park and proceeded to construct his very own planned community, leasing only to young married couples and personalities connected with the arts: writers, actors, musicians, dancers, and painters.
-He and his son Edgar kept to this plan, for the most part, until the area fell on hard times after World War I.
+Crilly Court Apartments were built in 1877 a south-side developer named Daniel Crilly who is credited with developing much of Chicago's Old Town.
+In 1885, Crilly purchased all of the property between Eugenie and St. Paul from Wells Street to North Park and proceeded to construct his very own planned community, leasing only to young married couples and personalities connected with the arts: writers, actors, musicians, dancers, and painters.
+He and his son Edgar kept to this plan, for the most part, until the area fell on hard times after World War I ended (November 11, 1918).

 By the mid-1920s, they had become seedy tenements whose landladies sat on their front stoops barefoot and tossed bones to dogs passing by.
 They also threw their trash directly into the back yards.

-Things began to change in the late 30s.
+Things began to change in the late 1930s.
 In 1937, a young couple named Kappy and Alexander Maley decided to bite the bullet and rent the house at 1716 N. Crilly Court.
-It took some courage, because they were appalled at what they saw when they first walked inside.
+It took some courage because they were appalled at what they saw when they first walked inside.
 The already-small rooms had been chopped in half and had beds in every cubby-hole.
-Pay phones hung on partitions all over the house.
-There was only one bathroom, and it was in such terrible condition that it had to be completely redone.
+Payphones hung on partitions all over the house.
+There was only one bathroom, and it was in such terrible condition that it had to be completely gutted.

 The tiny row of two-plus story Queen Anne-style houses, fronted by wrought iron fences, tiny gardens, and wooden stairs leading to the main floor entry, makes you think of Victorian England.
 Crilly Court just oozes charm.
 Bay windows, iron columns and the engraved names of Crilly's four children above four entrances -- Isabelle, Edgar, Eugene, and Erminie -- distinguish the apartment building facing Crilly Court.
 There is space for shops on the first floor of the building along Wells Street, and they continue to operate as such.